Receive Support and Accommodations for Your Disability

 - Bat keyboard - one-handed keyboard

-To use the computer lab, counselors are encouraged to contact Rico Wood to discuss the student's disabilities and needs.
+To use the computer lab, counselors are encouraged to contact ATC Staff to discuss the student's disabilities and needs.
 Some of the computer programs may be used on a first-come, first-served basis, and others need to be reserved by appointments.
 To print, students are required to have money on their student ID or on their Go-Print card.

 In accordance with current Federal and State Legislation, each student with a disability is afforded an equal opportunity to participate in the mainstream of the college programs, activities, and classes.
 The accommodations and services outlined are designed to allow equal access to the campus.
 The goal is to familiarize faculty and staff with the services provided by DSPS and the procedures required to utilize them.
 Additional suggestions and resources are also provided so that students with disabilities have an equal opportunity to succeed in their academic endeavors.
 Academic accommodations for disabilities are not special privileges—they are an individual's right under the law.